yasar-rehman/FEDVSSL/README.md

 - [x] Microsoft [Ctp Framework](https://github.com/microsoft/CtP)
 - [x] [MMCV](https://mmcv.readthedocs.io/en/latest/)

+# Instructions
 We recommend installing Microsoft [Ctp Framework](https://github.com/microsoft/CtP) as it contain all the Self-supervised learning frameworks build on top of MMCV framework.
+Once intsalled, you can use the "config" file to create
 # Running Experiments
 The abstract definition of classes are provided by ````reproduce_papers/fedssl/videossl.py````. <br>
 FedVSSL $(\alpha=0, \beta=0)$, run ````python main_cam_st_theta_b_wo_moment.py````. <br>
 FedVSSL $(\alpha=0, \beta=0)$ is the implementation of FedAvg but with only aggregating the backbone network.
+If you want to run federate the SSL method using the conventional FedAvg method, then run ````python main.py````.
 # Citations